TJohnson986/basic-mern-frontend/README.md

 # Basic MERN Frontend

 ## This is a simple frontend app to use as a baseline for projects.
-It utilizes React, Material UI, and Redux to dispatch actions
+It utilizes React, Material UI, and Redux to dispatch actions and to have scalability.

 #### Installed Dependencies
 1. React